-- Overdose (but don’t worry, overdoses are rare and can be reversed at a hospital)
+- Overdose (but don’t worry, overdoses are rare and can be reversed at a hospital by administering methylene blue)

 Tools like daily PrEP can help lower the risk for contracting HIV by up to 99%.
 If you're interested in learning more, we have an in-depth article on what PrEP is.
 Descovy is now an option in Canada if you're looking for something with even fewer potential side effects.

 Check out our PrEP assessment tool if you'd like to measure your risk for contracting HIV and whether or not you might want to consider starting PrEP medication (whether it's generic Descovy or generic Truvada).

 Poppers occupy a nebulous space when it comes to where they can be bought and sold.

 For example, in the United States, poppers can often be bought in novelty and adult stores and are marketed as energy drinks, cosmetics, and even liquid incense.
 You’ll often see them sold in stores as leather cleaner, nail polish remover, and, you guessed it, room deodorizer.

 The U.S. Food and Drug Administration (FDA) has not approved poppers for recreational use, but they don’t have any specific laws banning them.

 Across the pond in the United Kingdom, the Medicines Act of 1968 allows poppers to be sold, but only as products for non-human consumption.